The following is a recollection of the early influence of Dalhart Windberg on my art. View the collection of rare prints.

 Soon I was standing in front of the artist whose work I had first admired several years before.
 He signed my book and I got to see for the first time some of his original paintings.
 I thought they were even more beautiful.
 I would have liked to gotten closer to examine them, but there was still a long line of people waiting to see the artist and have their prints or books autographed.

 In 1984 I had another opportunity to meet the artist in Midland, TX.
 He was having a showing of works at a local bank with artists Mark Pettit and Daryl Trott.
 I had purchased his first instruction book on his painting technique and wanted him to sign it.
 I took my aunt along who also had a copy.
-This time I got to spend quite a bit of time talking with him and even got to show an example of my painting.
+This time I got to spend quite a bit of time talking with him and even got to show an example of one of my paintings.
 It surprised my aunt who had never seen me talk so much as I do seem to be rather reserved and quiet.
 I guess that's true, but when it comes to talking art, I can chatter with the best of them.
 The encounter ended with Dalhart giving me his business card with phone number and address and the invitation to contact him.

 About a year later, I mailed some photos of recent work to hopefully get a critique or some advice.
 I waited a while and did a follow up with a phone call to see if he got the photos.
 He received them, but he told me it was hard to tell much by the photos and was there anyway that I could bring some of my paintings to his home so he could look at them....nope, not a chance, couldn't possibly do that...yea right, I was already packing my bags.